What is the course about?

 - Extending knowledge and understanding of textiles as an area of practice.

-The course is structured across a year to provide a varied experience, but can be taken on a termly basis.
 Each term has a different focus.(Please see VX953 for term 1 and VX955 for term 2 content and approaches).

 This term you will be learning about colour and pattern.
 You will work using a variety of techniques such as print, stitch and mixed-media, collage and drawing to investigate and explore textures, pattern and colour.
 Working with an initial theme, you will investigate colourful textiles through practical sampling and individual project work leading to finished pieces or a portfolio collection, depending on your personal choice.